Franz Magill: Belarus

 After the Germans invaded the Soviet Union, the two SS cavalry regiments systematically searched for Jews in the rear of Army Group Centre in Belarus, in order to shoot them.
 Magill's units operated east of Brest, towards Gomel.
 Several cities with larger Jewish communities were located in this area.

 The mission began on July 30, 1941.
 On the morning of August 1, Fegelein instructed the squadrons of the 2nd regiment after a meeting with Himmler and Erich von dem Bach-Zelewski: “Express orders from the RF-SS.
 All Jews must be shot.
 Driving Jewish women into the swamps.
 In the days that followed, Magill's horsemen murdered thousands of Jews in and around Pinsk.
 On August 12, Magill reported shooting 6,450 Jews.
 Between August 11 and 13 alone, 2323 more victims were counted.
 Due to large gaps in the count, an even higher number can be assumed.
 Historian Martin Cüppers estimates the total number of Jewish victims was around 14,000, almost exclusively men and boys.
 In contrast to other SS units, Magill interpreted his orders narrowly and stated that the swamps were not deep enough to drown the women and children.

 Magill was seconded to HSSPF Erich von dem Bach-Zelewski in September 1941 and deployed in the "fight against partisans".
-From December 28, 1942 to February 20, 1943, he was Oskar Dirlewanger's representative in the Dirlewanger SS special unit, possibly part of the Gottberg combat group.
+From December 28, 1942 to February 20, 1943, he was Oskar Dirlewanger's representative in the SS-Sonderkommando Dirlewanger, part of the Gottberg combat group.
 On April 20, 1943, he was promoted to SS-Obersturmbannführer and took command of the divisional supply troops of the 14th Waffen Grenadier Division of the SS.